 FRRR is bound by Australian State and Federal laws which impose specific obligations when it comes to handling information.
 The organisation has adopted the following principles contained as minimum standards in relation to handling personal information.

-- Collect only information voluntarily provided to us in the process of receiving donations; applying for grants; administering and distributing grants; promoting grants; or subscribing to the FRRR newsletter;
+- Collect only information voluntarily provided to us in the process of receiving donations (whether directly or through third parties such as fundraising platforms); applying for grants; administering and distributing grants; promoting grants; or subscribing to the FRRR newsletter;

 - Use and disclose personal information only for our primary functions relating to receiving donations and distributing grants or a directly related purpose, or for another purpose with the person’s consent;